NETR-Tree: An Eifficient Framework for Social-Based Time-Aware Spatial Keyword Query: Related Work

-As the factor of time has been gaining increasing importance within search contexts, time-aware retrieval has received much attention from researchers (cf.~\cite{campos2015survey} for a comprehensive survey).
-However, time-aware retrieval in previous research considers only the textual and temporal information, which cannot handle even basic spatial keyword query.
+As the factor of time has been gaining increasing importance within search contexts, time-aware retrieval has received much attention from researchers.
+However, time-aware retrieval in previous research puts emphasis on the spatial, textual, and temporal information, which cannot handle social-based query efficiently.
 TA-Tree~\cite{chen2017time} proposed a feasible solution that takes a query with visiting time interval.
-To enable time-aware retrieval, TA-Tree measured visiting time score by the intervals' overlap between query and spatial objects.
+To enable time-aware retrieval, TA-Tree measured visiting time score by the intervals' overlap between the query and spatial objects.
 In the meantime, there also exist other kinds of time-aware criteria.
 For instance, \cite{chen2015temporal} utilized exponential time decay function to measure the recency over a stream of geo-textual objects such as tweets.
-In \cite{wen2015kstr}, the visiting probability of a point of interest (POI) is defined as a time-aware criterion in the problem of travel route recommendation.
-It is worth mentioning that, there is still a gigantic gap between these criteria and the problem of STSKQ.
+In~\cite{wen2015kstr}, the visiting probability of a point of interest (POI) is defined as a time-aware criterion in the problem of travel route recommendation.
+It is worth mentioning that there is still a gigantic gap between these criteria and the problem of STSKQ.